NET REPAIR INSTRUCTIONS

 Welcome to our net repair instructions page, where we provide all the guidance you need to fix your hay nets and keep them in tip-top shape!
 Maintaining the durability and functionality of your nets is essential for ensuring optimal feeding for your animals.
 With our easy-to-follow net repair instructions, you'll be able to mend any damages and prolong the life of your hay nets.
 Dive into our net repairing guide and confidently tackle any repairs while ensuring continued benefits for your livestock.

-Over time, you may come across a tear or hole in your Texas Haynet.
+Over time, you may encounter a tear or hole in your Texas Haynet.
 Usual wear and tear or enthusiastic eating by your horses or livestock can cause the net to separate.
 However, it is not necessary to purchase a new net.
 With a Texas Haynet Repair Kit, you can easily and quickly mend any tears.

 - Find the outer edges on either side of the hole.
 Using one end of the twine from your kit, tie the edges together at the top of the hole.
 Tie one knot (as if you were tying your shoe), then secure with another knot on top of that one.

 - Continue to pull the sides of the hole together under that first knot.
-To make your next knot, form a loop on one side of the hole; thread the twine behind the 2 torn sides and then pull it through the loop.
+To make your next knot, form a loop on one side of the hole; thread the twine behind the two torn sides and then pull it through the loop.

-- Then secure knot by cinching down tight and sliding the new knot up just below the first knot.
+- Then secure the knot by cinching down tight and sliding the new knot up just below the first knot.

 - Be sure to tighten each knot as you repair the hole.
 Tightness is the key.

 - Once the hole is secure, tie several knots at the end of the line.
-You do this by making a loop and simply pulling the twine directly through the loop.
+You do this by making a loop and pulling the twine directly through the loop.
 Do not include any netting in the knot.